lordberre/probes/README.md

 The scripts doesn't run the tests, it's done by for example iperf3 (http://software.es.net/iperf/) and common unix binarys such as ping and dig.

-- How to install?
+- How to install/use?

-If it's interesting, I can make a tutorial for a typical installation here.
+The code is not really optimized for "general use", although it will be, hopefully.

 # Monitor/passive mode
 Current features: